Miasma theory: Influence on sanitary engineering reforms

 Years later, the influence of those sanitary reforms on Britain was described by Richard Rogers:

 The miasma theory did contribute to containing disease in urban settlements, but did not allow the adoption of a suitable approach to the reuse of excreta in agriculture.
 It was a major factor in the practice of collecting human excreta from urban settlements and reusing them in the surrounding farmland.
 That type of resource recovery scheme was common in major cities in the 19th century before the introduction of sewer-based sanitation systems.
 Nowadays, the reuse of excreta, when done in a hygienic manner, is known as ecological sanitation, and is promoted as a way of "closing the loop".

 Throughout the 19th century, concern about public health and sanitation, along with the influence of the miasma theory, were reasons for the advocacy of the then-controversial practice of cremation.
 If infectious diseases were spread by noxious gases emitted from decaying organic matter, that included decaying corpses.
 The public health argument for cremation faded with the eclipsing of the miasma theory of disease.

 Replacement by germ theory

-Although the connection between germ and disease was proposed quite early, it was not until the late 1800s that the germ theory was generally accepted.
-The miasmatic theory was challenged by John Snow, suggesting that there was some means by which the disease was spread via a poison or morbid material (orig: materies morbi) in the water.
+Although the connection between germ and disease was proposed quite early, the germ theory was not generally accepted until the late 1800s.
+The miasmatic theory was challenged by John Snow, suggesting that some means existed by which the disease was spread via a poison or morbid material (orig: materies morbi) in the water.
 He suggested this before and in response to a cholera epidemic on Broad Street in central London in 1854.
 Because of the miasmatic theory's predominance among Italian scientists, the discovery in the same year by Filippo Pacini of the bacillus that caused the disease was completely ignored.
-It was not until 1876 that Robert Koch proved that the bacterium Bacillus anthracis caused anthrax, which brought a definitive end to miasma theory.
+In 1876, Robert Koch proved that the bacterium Bacillus anthracis caused anthrax, which brought a definitive end to miasma theory.